[ A | Introduction | Song Index ]

 Black bag:

 Containing a bomb.
 In Britain there are warnings at many public places not to leave unattended bags behind.
 This is mainly because one fears bomb attacks by the IRA.
-Other NMA songs dealing with terrorist attacks or an assassination are The Attack, Far Better Thing and Flying through the Smoke as well as Bloodsports and One of the Chosen.
+Other NMA songs dealing with terrorist attacks or an assassination are The Attack, Breathing, Far Better Thing and Flying through the Smoke as well as Bloodsports.

 [ Back to All of This ]